-Figure 3.2 Staphylococcus aureus illustrates the typical "grape-like" clustering of treat with antibiotics, infections can be lethal.
-MRSA and VRSA are also contagious, posing a serious threat in hospitals, nursing homes, dialysis facilities, and other places where there are large populations of elderly, bedridden, and/or immunocompromised patients.7 See Figure 3.28 for an image of Staphylococcus bacteria microscopically.
+Figure 3.2 Staphylococcus aureus illustrates the typical "grape-like" clustering of aureus have developed resistance to antibiotics.
+Some antibiotic-resistant strains are designated as methicillin-resistant S. aureus (MRSA) and vancomycin-resistant S. aureus (VRSA) .
+These strains are some of the most difficult to treat because they exhibit resistance to nearly all available antibiotics, not just methicillin and vancomycin.
+Because they are difficult to treat with antibiotics, infections can be lethal.
+MRSA and VRSA are also contagious, posing a serious threat in hospitals, nursing homes, dialysis facilities, and other places where there are large populations of elderly, bedridden, and/or immunocompromised patients.
+See Figure 3.2 for an image of Staphylococcus bacteria microscopically.